Penny Appeal · International Humanitarian Charity · 2021 · Product Analytics & Behavioural Insights

 The Challenge

-The most expensive page problems aren't broken pages.
-They're pages that work — just for the wrong users.
+The most expensive page problems might not be content, design or functionality.
+Pages can work but just for the wrong users.

-Penny Appeal's Sadaqah Jariyah fundraising appeal was significantly underperforming.
+Penny Appeal's Sadaqah Jariyah fundraising appeal was underperforming.
 On the surface, the page looked fine: clean design, clear copy, functional donation form.
-But GA4 data confirmed the bounce rate was notably higher than other appeal pages, and the PPC manager suspected a page-level issue based on quality score data.
+But Google Analytics data confirmed the bounce and exit rate was notably higher than other appeal pages, and the PPC manager suspected a page-level issue based on quality score data.

 The default diagnostic approach in this situation is to look at the page: layout, copy, form friction, trust signals.
 Run heatmaps.
 Test variants.
 Iterate on design.

 But there was a prior question: if users are landing and immediately leaving, the page might not be the problem.
 The mismatch between what the traffic came to find and what the page offered might be the problem.
-And if that's true, optimising the page makes the problem worse, not better.
+And if that's true, optimising the page has no bearing on the performance.

 The Approach